 The David Lynch Memorial Reporting Award is given annually to a Washington-based daily print reporter.
 It recognizes excellence in coverage of Congress from a regional perspective.
 Both the congressional link and the regional element are required.
+For coverage of Congressional delays, Jonathan Tamari of the Philadelphia Inquirer has won the 2015 David Lynch Memorial Reporting Award.

 David Lynch covered Washington -- with an emphasis on Congress -- for the Buffalo News and for the Griffin-Larrabee Bureau, which served daily newspapers in New England, Alaska and South Carolina.
 Later, he ran a one-man bureau, with daily newspaper clients in Iowa and Nebraska.